-Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max compared
+Apple iPhone 13 mini vs 13 vs 13 Pro vs 13 Pro Max: Which should you buy?

+Apple announced the iPhone 14 series in September 2022, succeeding the iPhone 13 series, though the iPhone 13 mini and iPhone 13 remain available, alongside the iPhone 12 and the latest models.

-(Pocket-lint) - Apple announced the iPhone 13 mini, iPhone 13, iPhone 13 Pro and iPhone 13 Pro Max at an event on 14 September 2021, succeeding the iPhone 12 mini, iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max from 2020, though the iPhone 12 remains available.
+While the iPhone 13 Pro and iPhone 13 Pro Max are no longer available through Apple itself - the iPhone 14 Pro and 14 Pro Max have taken their place - you may still be able to get hold of them elsewhere.

-How do the four latest models differ though?
+If you're wondering how the four iPhone 13 models differ, we've got you covered.
 We've run up the specs for the iPhone 13 mini, iPhone 13, iPhone 13 Pro and iPhone 13 Pro Max to help you work out which is right for you.

 What's the same on the iPhone 13 models?